chanzler/redmine_start_page/README.md

 # redmine start page - Redmine plugin

-This plugin redirects the user, just after he has logged, to the URL defined in settings.
+This plugin redirects the user, just after he has logged in, to the URL defined in settings.
 When auto-logged-out the user will be redirected to the page he last visited.
 If the redirect url is not defined (default), the behaviour is as usual.

 ## Installation